finance calculator

 Annual miles driven

-Miles you expect to drive per year for this comparison.
+Miles you expect to drive per year in this comparison.
+Higher annual mileage usually increases the importance of energy and fuel efficiency.

 EV miles per kWh